 • What is the usual salary in the industry I am working?

 • What value did I make for the company to deserve the salary increase?

 If you answer these questions and still think you deserve to earn more, you can continue reading this article, but if you understand that you are not qualified enough, you need to create value to be able to answer the questions.

-B- Am I valuable?
+B- Am I valuable for a salary increase?

 In the next step, you have to see if your boss or manager consider you as a valuable employee.

 Many employees don’t show their effort and think they are industrious, but it’s boss’s opinion that matters.

 I had a friend who worked 16 hours a day (it means he worked at home too), but his boss saw him as a lazy person because he came late in the mornings.
 Why do you think the boss should agree with a salary increase of such a lazy person?

 So we have to show our value, effort and the way we work with no exaggeration and depreciation.

 To do so, we have to work on a monthly process so that others and the boss values us.